 3. Describe how an observation and response by you helped to avoid an anesthetic complication.

-4. Describe the procedures you performed or assisted with.
+4. Describe the procedures you performed or with which you assisted.
 Explain why the procedure was performed.

 5. Explain your reasoning for the physiological monitoring used.

-6. Explain how you helped determine whether the patient's anesthetic plan was being effective.
+6. Explain how you helped determine whether the patient's anesthetic plan and pain management strategy was effective.

 7. Explain how your observations and monitoring helped the veterinarian modify the patient's anesthetic plan or treatment.